INTERVIEW with Oliver de Lantsheere

 We went out and did all the voting’s and they got people to go vote and sign them.
 We were very active and very determined and we did that until both of us voted in the second time and we both or I mean all the three of us were quite heavily kind of pushed in that realm and we all kind of gave up on politics at that point.
 It was like this doesn’t make sense.
 This isn’t a rational thing that we can win right now so at that point we kind of went back more into quality of life and making people happy around us instead of trying to change the world in which we live in.

-The same determination and idealism somewhere as well was very strong.
+The same determination and idealism somewhere as well were very strong.
 It’s funny because I have been thinking about that recently again and I had a younger studio manager and she was very opinionated about everything.
 The way that you work, the way you do things and that there is the good way and there is the bad way, it’s funny because I remember especially at that time it was very much like this is how we do it I’m much more opinionated, this is my idea of doing something right.

-Now with time as I have relaxed a lot more on that I have learned from all the hard lessons and everything and in the end you never really know and you can be very opinionated but maybe you are very wrong.
-It’s specific in time as well and being like in early 20’s is a very idealistic age as well and yes we can change the world, yes people aren’t as damn as we think they are, all those kinds of things.
+Now with time as I have relaxed a lot more on that I have learned from all the hard lessons and everything and in the end, you never really know and you can be very opinionated but maybe you are very wrong.
+It’s specific in time as well and being like in early 20’s is a very idealistic age as well and yes, we can change the world, yes people aren’t as damn as we think they are, all those kinds of things.

-OLIVER: Justice, being honest, being straight forward, being real, being authentic, being true all those things were very important and she was her toughest critic when it came to art she was the one who wasn’t happy with what was in front of her and it was beautiful and everybody else saw the beauty but her.
+OLIVER: Justice, being honest, being straight forward, being real, being authentic, being true all those things were very important and she was her toughest critic when it came to art, she was the one who wasn’t happy with what was in front of her and it was beautiful and everybody else saw the beauty but her.
 That’s the difficulty with being an artist is that your stand is very different than those of anybody around you, you see things very differently in your own work than anybody else will.

-Then when it comes to this she had very compassionate side cats, but also all people and not just the documentary but any conversation and any moments she was amazingly compassionate with people and very smooth and just welcoming and mothering and very comforting for people.
+Then when it comes to this, she had very compassionate side cats, but also all people and not just the documentary but any conversation and any moments she was amazingly compassionate with people and very smooth and just welcoming and mothering and very comforting for people.
 I saw that with a lot of people she made them feel at ease, feel at ease with them and they didn’t have to try to be something that they weren’t and all those kinds of things were really important.

-On the more of difficult side it’s a lot of what was really hard for me is that she was such a giving and loving and caring person for everyone and especially me that when she needed help afterwards I never knew.
+On the more of difficult side, it’s a lot of what was really hard for me is that she was such a giving and loving and caring person for everyone and especially me that when she needed help afterwards, I never knew.
 She didn’t want to ask for help and she had given help and she had given support and she had given to everyone all the time that it would have been a pleasure for me to be there for her when she needed it.

 I think everyone else that she crossed paths with and I know it’s a very difficult time and situation she was very proud as well and would never want to be asking for help or needing of help or anything.
 She spent her life giving to everybody else really giving them time to listen to what they have to say and giving them respect for their point of view, helping them see themselves in a better light than they do.
 All those things that’s really what made her such an amazing person and such a loved person generally with everyone around.